w3c/webextensions/proposals/sidepanel-close-api.md

 - If `windowId` or `tabId` is invalid, rejects with an error.
 - If both `windowId` and `tabId` are provided, the method will verify that the tab belongs to the specified window.
 If not, it rejects with an error.
+- If both `windowId` and `tabId` are provided:
+    1. If a contextual side panel is visible on the specified `tabId`, it will be closed.
-- If a side panel is opened globally for a given `windowId` and the method is called with both `windowId` and `tabId`, the side panel will be closed for all tabs in that window, not just the specified tab.
+    2. If a global side panel is visible on the given `tabId`, it will be closed for all tabs in that window, not just the specified tab.

 ### New Permissions